What is this Teaching in Ghana project all about?

 - Gain real-life experience in teaching abroad in a limited resources country and gain self-confidence as a result.

-Role of the intern
+Role of the Volunteer Teacher

 Depending on your interest and qualifications, you will be teaching local children according to the Ghanaian national curriculum.
 You may be placed in the local community school with a handful of children, or you may be placed in the local government school in larger classroom settings.
 The real need for the project at the moment is to teach students English as well as reading, but you may be asked to teach other subjects.
 Your responsibility will be to improve the literacy, numeracy and communications skills of the students in innovative ways.
-You might be expected to plan the lessons, give disciplines while respecting the local culture.
+You might be expected to plan the lessons, give discipline while respecting the local culture.
 Volunteers tend to bring a lot of creativity to teaching that is not traditional in Ghana.
 And in some cases, students learn better through games and innovative ways.

 A positive and dynamic attitude is required for this project.
 Also, patience and flexibility is key to be working with the children.
 Someone independent and self-supporting is important to teach these children with an often difficult situation at home.